kirilcvetkov92/ScorpionDrive-System-Integration/README.md

 # System Integration

 This is our very last project for the udacity self driving car nanodegree course.
-Also this was the only team project where we had the opportunity to co-operate 5 team members from 2 continents and 4 different countries: Canada, California (U.S), Massachusetts (U.S), Dominican Republic and a very small country Northern Macedonia.
+Also this was the only team project where we had the opportunity to co-operate 5 team members from 2 continents and 4 different countries: Canada, California (U.S), Massachusetts (U.S), Dominican Republic and a very small country North Macedonia.

 <p align="center">
    <img src="imgs/logo.png" width="50%" height="50%">